Headless Cards

 Open the redirectUrl returned in the previous step in the browser or webview to complete any 3DS or bank authentication required by the payment provider.

-Upon completing the transaction, the user will be redirected to either the successUrl or failureUrl you passed in the Transaction Session API.
+Upon completing the transaction, the user will be redirected to either the successUrl or failureUrl you passed in the Transaction Session API in case of a new card, or the Create Order (with Saved Card) API in case of a saved card.

 API Overview